-The effects of damage on the Homalite/polycarbonate bimaterial system are summarized in Figure 8 where the velocities for ruptures on the interface between undamaged Homalite and polycarbonate are compared with the results for damaged Homalite in contact with polycarbonate.
-Based on our experimental results and those in Biegel et al. [2008a], we hypothesize that compression at the crack tip immobilizes the flaws comprising the damage and they do not play a significant role in dynamic propagation.
+The effects of damage on the Homalite/polycarbonate bimaterial system are summarized in Fig. 8 where the velocities for ruptures on the interface between undamaged Homalite and polycarbonate are compared with the results for damaged Homalite in contact with polycarbonate.
+Based on our experimental results and those in Biegel et al. (2010-this issue), we hypothesize that compression at the crack tip immobilizes the flaws comprising the damage and they do not play a significant role in dynamic propagation.
 This hypothesis is supported by the observation that increasing the applied load, P, does indeed lead to rupture velocities in the 'C-' direction that are similar to those in the '-' direction in the undamaged Homalite-polycarbonate system.
 Increasing the load increases the magnitude of off-fault compression at the crack tip leading to lesser damage activation.

 The reduction in propagation velocity in the 'T+' direction is caused by a significant lowering of the dynamic elastic modulus on the damaged side of the interface due to activation of the damage by the tension, and by friction loss during sliding on the fractures that comprise the damage.
 When the applied load is increased to 15 MPa at the same fault angle $\alpha = 25^{\circ}$, the rupture on the 'T+' side still propagates with a velocity well below the generalized Rayleigh wave speed.
-This significant reduction in rupture velocity, compared to the undamaged case where the velocity is approaching P{fast} , may be due to increased damage activation at the higher applied load.
+This significant reduction in rupture velocity, compared to the undamaged case where the velocity is approaching P{fast} may be due to increased damage activation at the higher applied load.

-While these are still early results they nevertheless, along with Biegel et al. [2008a], introduce an additional source of rupture asymmetry (or in the extreme case a favored rupture direction).
+While these are still early results they nevertheless, along with Biegel et al. (2010-this issue), introduce an additional source of rupture asymmetry (or in the extreme case a favored rupture direction).
 For example the reason why the 2004 Parkfield earthquake ruptured in the '-' direction could be explained by our results.
-This ofcourse requires the tensile side of damage, 'T', aligning with the '-' direction dictated by elastic mismatch.
+This of course requires the tensile side of damage, 'T', aligning with the '-' direction dictated by elastic mismatch.
 The 1934 and 1966 Parkfield events however propagated in the '+' direction.
-One possibility, and a likely one based on recent SAFOD observations, is that there are two principal slipping surfaces bounding a damaged core which in itself is bounded by a less stiffer material on one side and more stiff material on the other side as shown in Figure 9.
-This is in agreement with the studies done by Thurber et al. [2003] who do indeed report a broad structure like we hypothesize.
+One possibility, and a likely one based on recent SAFOD observations, is that there are two principal slipping surfaces bounding a damaged core which in itself is bounded by a less stiffer material on one side and more stiff material on the other side as shown in Fig. 9.
+This is in agreement with the studies done by Thurber et al. (2003) who do indeed report a broad structure like we hypothesize, in which the two strands are separated by a distance of the order of 200m which is about $2-3R_0$, the process zone length that controls the spatial extent of off-fault damage.
 In this case depending on where the rupture nucleates it would propagate in either direction and still remain almost unilateral.